wordofwarning/wordofwarning.org/current/2020-emergencystopgap/index.md

 *Presented by* Word of Warning *in association with* NIAMOS

 #### A Thursday Late — 27 February, 6pm-10pm.
 Pay What You Decide
-Manchester's micro-marathon of the bizarre, the bold + the beautiful pops-up with a night of curiosities amidst the decaying splendour of Hulme's NIAMOS — bridging the gap between gallery + theatre, and filling the empty months of winter…<br>*Come and go as you please, sample the different — then pay what you decide!*
+Bridging the gap between gallery + theatre, and filling the empty months of winter…<br>Bizarre, bold + beautiful — an evening of durational live works + interventions. *Come and go as you please, sample the different — then pay what you decide!*

-Participating artists announced here in early Feb; please note we're no longer seeking artist proposals.
-Get a feel for it with a look at 2019's [daytime programme](/archive/2019-emergency/daytime).
+#### Participating artists (*subject to change*)
+TBA

 #### Venue + Booking Details
 Date: Thursday 27 February 2020, 6pm-10pm (*last entry at 9pm*)